JelteF/derive_more/doc/error.md

-% What #[derive(Display)] generates
+% What #[derive(Error)] generates

 Deriving `Error` will generate an `Error` implementation, with a `source` method that matches `self` and each of its variants.
-In the case of a struct, only a single variant is available, and it is thus equivalent to a simple `let` statement.
+In the case of a struct, only a single variant is available.
 In the case of an enum, each of its variants is matched.

 For each matched variant, a *source-field* is returned, if present.
 This field can either be inferred, or explicitly specified via `#[error(source)]` attribute.